moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 * Follow the same steps for defning a pose for the arm, but select the *hand* group.

-Add an *open* pose for the hand group with value 0.035
+* Add an *open* pose for the hand group with value 0.035

 .. image:: predefined-poses/setup_assistant_panda_predefined_hand_open_pose.png
    :width: 700px

-Add a *close* pose for the hand with value 0.0
+* Add a *close* pose for the hand with value 0.0

 .. image:: predefined-poses/setup_assistant_panda_predefined_hand_close_pose.png
    :width: 700px

 Note: Only panda_finger_joint1 appears in the list as joint2 mimics its values.

-After the previous steps, the following set of robot poses should be defined for the arm and hand groups.
+After the previous steps, the following set of robot poses should be defined for the panda_arm and hand groups.

 .. image:: predefined-poses/setup_assistant_panda_predefined_poses_done.png
    :width: 700px